Where to set up your educational business in Europe?

 • High administrative costs, tight legal control.

-Indicative lead times: 12 to 18 months.
+Indicative timeframe: 12 to 18 months.

 Focus : German-style free higher education